ClappFormOrg/ClappFormOrg.github.io/README.md

 }
 ```

-The "left join" stage also accepts "$USER_TABLE" as a collection value.
-When this identifier is used to system user replaces the specified left_key.
-The right_key must then specify whether the left_key is an ID (integer) or string For example, the following dataset:
+The "left join" step also accepts "$USER_TABLE" as a collection value.
+When this identifier is used the system replaces the specified left_key.
+The right_key must then specify whether the left_key is an ID (integer) or string.
+For example, the following dataset:
 ```json
 [{
   "location": "work",